top of page

 Gan

-Gan Islands is located in Addu Atoll and is the southernmost atoll in the Maldives archipelago.
+Gan Islands is located in Addu Atoll, which is the southernmost atoll in the Maldives archipelago.
 It's renowned for its unique geography, rich history, and diverse marine life.
 Addu Atoll consists of several large islands, including Hithadhoo, Meedhoo, Maradhoo, and Feydhoo, connected by a series of causeways, so you can hire a bike and ride through all of these islands all in one day.
 Gan is also connected to Fuvahmulah by speedboat.

 Another bucket list item in the Maldives